maniacx/Battery-Health-Charging/.github/README.md

 ### Toshiba
 * 2 preset Full capacity and Maximum Life Span mode set at 100% and 80%.
 Fixed threshold (not customizable).
 * Maximum Life Span mode is what Toshiba refers to as **eco charging mode**
+* Battery level should be below 80% to switch from full-capacity to max-lifespan mode.
 * This Extension supports Toshiba laptops having one of the below paths.
 ```bash
 '/sys/class/power_supply/BAT0/charge_control_end_threshold'